BernardoBermud/DistributedFileSystem/README.md

 2. To copy a file from the distributed file system, use the following argument format.

-    Input:  `python3 copy.py <server>:<port>:<dfs file path> <destination file>`

-    Server is the IP address were the metadata server is running, and port is it's port.
-    The dfs file path is the name of the file in the dfs that you want to copy and the destination file is where it will be copied to.
+    Input:  `python3 copy.py <server>:<# Abstracte file in the dfs that you want to copy and the destination file is where it will be copied to.

 Disclaimer: Naming files in dfs using the ':' character will not work due to argument format.